lasercata/Cacophonie/README.md

 DELETE /bots/{botId} - Delete a bot
 ```

-- Management of bots status :
+- Management of bots status:
 <!-- ``` -->
 <!-- GET /bots/{botId}/status - Get the status of a bot -->
 <!-- PATCH /bots/{botId}/status - Update the status of a bot (online, idle, invisible, doNotDisturb) -->